ataraxao/drex/Cooperative_Wealth_Agreement.md

 #### 7.3.6 Form of Liquidity Distribution (Own-the-Asset Default; Custodian Constraints Control)
 (a) **Default In-Kind (If Practicable).** Unless impracticable due to Custodian Constraints, the Liquidity Settlement Amount shall be distributed in kind (securities) to the B Designated Account.
-(b) **Cash Fallback.** If in-kind distribution is not practicable, the Independent Administrator may liquidate the minimum amount necessary and distribute cash.
+(b) **Cash Fallback.** If in-kind distribution is not practicable, the Independent Administrator may liquidate the minimum amount necessary and distribute cash to the B Designated Account.
 (c) **Pro-Rata / Reasonable Equalization.** In-kind distributions should be pro rata across holdings to the extent reasonably practicable, with reasonable rounding or cash-in-lieu for fractional shares.

 #### 7.3.7 Ledger Update; No Double Counting